slyfox1186/imagemagick-optimize-jpg/README.md

-# Optimize large jpg images using ImageMagick's caching ability
+# Optimize large jpg images using ImageMagick's caching feature

 This script uses ImageMagick's `convert.exe` file which creates two temporary cache files of each image (`.mpc and .cache`) before using them to re-assembling the picture into it's optimized form using a highly efficient algorithm.
 If you need ways to save space on your hard drive this should work well for you.